 Under employment law in Mexico, a standard working week is 48 hours long, made up of six days of eight hours and one rest day.

-In the event that an employee works for more than 48 hours in a week, they are entitled to additional and proportionate pay for the extra hours worked.
-Employees are also entitled to a 25% premium on their standard salary when they work on a Sunday.
+If an employee works for more than 48 hours in a week, they are entitled to additional and proportionate pay for the extra hours worked.
+Employees are also entitled to a 25% premium on their standard salary when they work on a Sunday, according to Mexican labor laws.

-Note that in Mexico, there are generally nine national holidays that fall on weekdays each calendar year, as well as one regional holiday.
+Note that in Mexico, there are generally eight national holidays that fall on weekdays each calendar year, as well as one regional holiday.

 Common contracts under employment law in Mexico

-- Definite-period contracts can only be used either when the nature of the task warrants it, such as for a particular project, or when replacing another worker on a temporary basis, such as for maternity leave or to cover another type of extended absence.
+- Definite-period contracts can only be used either when the nature of the task warrants it, such as for a particular project, or when replacing another worker temporarily, such as for maternity leave or to cover another type of extended absence.

-- Seasonal contract may only be provided for fixed work of a limited nature that only occurs during a specific period of the year, such as a tourist season or harvest.
+- Seasonal contracts may only be provided for fixed work of a limited nature that only occurs during a specific period of the year, such as a tourist season or harvest.

 Termination and severance